<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Their maps captured the experiences of students and acted as an excellent visual tool to detail touchpoints and disconnects that proved problematic for students.

-They used a couple maps to sketch out wireframes and build a better digital experience to better support people visiting their campus.
+They used a couple of maps to sketch out wireframes and build a better digital experience to better support people visiting their campus.

 Templates to Consider Using